ChaseMilligan/Wikiyickistan/content/Adventures/DM Notes/Return of Wes and the Slimy Abyssal Incursion.md

-Wesley Scantlin
+Wesley Scantlin >> Woozely Castlinn

-Leweys Castlinn
+- Wes, and Goob'lath is going to waste the city and turn its residents into slimes that obey the faceless demon lord of Ooze, Juiblex, unless he is stopped.

-- Wes is going to waste the city and turn its residents into slime that obeys the faceless demon lord of Ooze, Juiblex, unless he is stopped.
+-

 [[Wes Scantlin]] has returned to [[Stickyickistan]], but he has changed.
 After being slain, his body was found by [[Goob’lath]]’s cultists which they preserved and brought to their master.
 Goob’lath saw the vile corpse of the equally disgusting man as a fitting vessel for his own master, [[Juiblex]], to possess whenever he desires to manifest in the material plane.
 While not possessed, Wes still acts of his own will, but his motives have been twisted by Juiblex.
 Wes is now enslaved by the insatiable urge to spread Juiblex’s influence by turning creatures into oozes or other shapeless lifeforms that answer to Juiblex.